fazleelahhee/custom-plugin/README.md

 # Custom plugin ( Inpsyde Developer Coding test)

-Purpose of this plugin is Inpsyde evaluate my PHP programming skills & coding standard/ WordPress Coding standard as well as my communications skills.
+Purpose of this plugin is to enable Inpsyde to evaluate my PHP programming skills & coding standards/ WordPress Coding standards as well as my communications skills.

 ## Task description